 The purpose of a Career Review is to remedy inequities that may accumulate over time, leading a candidate to be seriously out of step with their appropriate level on the Professorial ladder.
-Career Reviews are not used for Promotions, Advances from V to VI (or potentially above), or Advances from IX to A/S reviews.
+Career Reviews are not used for Promotions or Advances from IX to A/S reviews.
 In those cases, candidate should follow the procedures described in the appropriate sub-section of Section II.B.